HypothesisWorks/hypothesis/docs/stateful.rst

-  is called *stateful testing* (mostly for historical reasons - the original implementation of this idea in Hypothesis was more closely based on `ScalaCheck's stateful testing <https://github.com/rickynils/scalacheck/blob/master/doc/UserGuide.md#stateful-testing>`_ where the name is more apt), but both these names are somewhat misleading: You don't really need any sort of formal model of your code to use this, and it can be just as useful for pure APIs that don't involve any state as it is for stateful ones.
+  is called *stateful testing* (mostly for historical reasons - the original implementation of this idea in Hypothesis was more closely based on `ScalaCheck's stateful testing <https://github.com/rickynils/scalacheck/blob/master/doc/UserGuide.md#stateful-testing>`_ where the name is more apt).
+  Both of these names are somewhat misleading: You don't really need any sort of formal model of your code to use this, and it can be just as useful for pure APIs that don't involve any state as it is for stateful ones.